AnujShr/TDD-FORUM/README.md

 - [x] Redis v3.* or higher
 - [x] Vue 2.0 or higher
 - [x] Laravel 5.6  *if interested to develop the project*
+- [x] Node environment *if intrested to develop the project
+- [x] ReCaptcha key from google

 ### Installing